Interview with Conservation International

 Media coverage of research

 To celebrate the 100th anniversary of the National Park Service in August 2016, colleagues and I published a paper highlighting the dynamic history of Yosemite National Park.
-This work shed new light on reductions in the park’s size and the legacy of these reductions for habitat fragmentation.
+This work sheds new light on past reductions in the park’s size and their legacy for habitat fragmentation.
 To bring this research to a broader audience, I worked with Conservation International to prepare a press release and was interviewed by a reporter from VICE; the paper was also covered by Mongabay and National Parks Traveler.

 Social Media Task Force at IUCN World Conservation Congress